How to choose a letting agent

 Best areas for buy-to-let properties

-If you're interested in buying a rental property in Edinburgh you might be wondering which area of the city is best to purchase one in.
+If you're interested in buying a rental property in Edinburgh, you might be wondering which area is best to invest in.
 We've rounded up the the top places to purchase a buy-to-let based on rental yields.